 |Name (Generic)||Brand Name||Starting dose, mg/day||Usual dose, mg/day|

-The cyclic antidepressants have been associated with occasional cardiac problems.
-It is highly recommended that before prescribing any of the cyclic agents, a baseline electrocardiogram (ECG) and cardiac history be conducted.
+Cyclic antidepressants have been associated with occasional cardiac problems.
+A baseline electrocardiogram (ECG) and cardiac history should be conducted before prescribing any of the cyclic agents.
 In younger clients (less than 40) with a negative cardiac history, the ECG may not be warranted (Hirsch & Birnbaum, 2021)

 Medications need to be continued for at least 6-12 months for them to have lasting effects.
 If treatment is discontinued early, there is a high risk of relapse.
 Most antidepressants need to be weaned gradually.
 Abrupt discontinuation of antidepressants can result in serious side effects known as the discontinuation syndrome.
 Medications should be discontinued over about two months for those on treatment for 6-12 months and up to 6 months for those on long-term treatment.
 Gradually tapering the medication is more critical if the patient is on a high dose (Hirsch & Birnbaum, 2021).